This post may include affiliate links; for details, see our disclosure policy.

 - Roll out the pie crust and add it to a standard pie plate (not deep dish), following the instructions in Vegan Pie Crust.

 - Pour the filling into the pie crust.
-Fill it all the way to the rim, but don’t overfill the pie plate: you’ll have about 1/4 cup leftover that you can discard (or taste!).
+Fill it all the way to the rim, but don’t overfill the pie plate.
+Depending on your pie plate, you may have about ¼ cup leftover that you can discard (or taste!).

 - Bake the pie for 55 minutes total until set, adding the foil shield for the crust at the 30 minute mark.
 Cool 1 hour on counter, then refrigerate at least 2 hours before serving.